LinearFold/LinearSampling/README.md

-# LinearSampling: Linear-Time Stochastic Sampling of RNA Secondary Structure with Applications to SARS-CoV-2
+# Improved and Linear-Time Stochastic Sampling of RNA Secondary Structure with Applications to SARS-CoV-2

-This repository contains the C++ source code for the LinearSampling project, the first linear-time stochastic sampling algorithm/software for RNA secondary structures.
+This repository contains the C++ source code for the improved and linear-time stochastic sampling algorithm/software for RNA secondary structures.

 ## Dependencies
 gcc 4.8.5 or above;